scpham/docker-signatumd/README.md

         ]

         # The 'Mountpoint' directory is the system location of all your files that reside within the container.
-        # `cd` into this directory - use sudo if you have permission issues - and then copy your conf and wallet files over existing files that may exist in the `.signatum/` folder
+        # 'cd' into this directory - use sudo if you have permission issues - and then copy your conf
+        # and wallet files over existing files that may exist in the `.signatum/` folder
         # WARNING: make sure to stop the `signatumd` process before changing config or wallet files